Ōkamiden: Pre-release

 The decision to put Ōkamiden on the Nintendo DS has received mixed reactions.
 The Escapist editor John Funk stated that it was the perfect platform for the sequel, due to how the touch screen could be used effectively for the Celestial Brush.
 Kombo editor Daniel Sims praised Ōkamiden's cel-shaded visuals, stating that they work well on the Nintendo DS.
 Destructoid editor Hamza Aziz believed it was perfect for the Nintendo DS.
 Aziz added that he was impressed with Capcom managing to retain Ōkami's stylized appearance in the sequel.
 Siliconera editor Ishaan Sahdev, however, was skeptical that Ōkamiden could replicate the feel that Ōkami provided, due to how much it relied on its visuals and art style to bring players into its world.
 He also criticized the reasoning behind placing it on the Nintendo DS, which was to reach a larger audience, calling the visuals terrible.
 He later questioned whether its faults may hurt it enough that the project may not even have been worth it.
 Kotaku editor Luke Plunkett expressed disappointment that it was a Nintendo DS game rather than a PlayStation 3 game.

 There had been skepticism about developing Ōkamiden without PlatinumGames, a developer featuring key members of Clover Studio, including Hideki Kamiya, the developer behind Ōkami.
 MTV editor John Constantine worried about this, questioning whether the lack of Kamiya and PlatinumGames would make the game feel like a rehash.

 Demos of Ōkamiden, both the Japanese version at the Tokyo Game Show in 2009 and the English-language version at various events in the United States, were positively received by critics.
 Kotaku editors Stephan Totilo and Brian Crecente praised the demo versions they played in April and May 2010; Totilo considered the game a strong match for the DS and was not only "a kind of game made for the DS" but also "the kind of game for which [he] thought the DS was made", while Crecente believed that the drawing mechanism from Ōkami worked even better in Ōkamiden due to the use of the stylus and the nature of holding the portable console like a book.
 Daniel Feit of Wired believed that while the graphics were not as good as the original game on the PlayStation 2, the "cartoony graphics are well suited to the Nintendo DS".

 IGN described the character of Chibiterasu as "adorable".
-Destructoid editor Jim Sterling concurred, joking that its cuteness would make Ōkamiden one of the greatest Nintendo DS games ever made.
+Destructoid editor James Stephanie Sterling concurred, joking that its cuteness would make Ōkamiden one of the greatest Nintendo DS games ever made.
 Luke Plunkett commented that despite his reservations for Ōkamiden, his "heart melted" when he saw Chibiterasu.

 During E3 2010 Ōkamiden received a great deal of praise and awards from news outlets.
 It was nominated for "Best Handheld Game" for the Game Critics Awards, and "Best DS Game" by IGN.
 GameSpy named it their "DS Game of Show".